 In fact, you might be wondering how to acquire this intelligence.
 For General Sun Tzu, spies were an option, but this is digital marketing.
 The best place to find out about digitalization trends and strategies is right there in the digital world.

 Pay attention to what is being discussed and notice the ways in which your competitors put themselves out there.
-Also, consider the ways you put your brand out there and which SEO keywords have done the best at getting you the consumers you want.
+Also, focus on ways you put your brand out there.
+Consider, which SEO keywords have done the best at getting you the consumers you want.

 Google Analytics and Baidu Tongji can help you understand these high ranking and high volume keywords in your specific context.
 Moz and Majestic can give you more insight into your domain authority and chances of ranking on the first page of search engine results.
-Improving scores on both of these platforms requires more attention to SEO quality and can provide goals as you move through the process of becoming a better digital marketer.
+Improving scores on both of these platforms requires more attention to SEO quality.
+But it can provide goals as you move through the process of becoming a better digital marketer.

 Digitalization has both improved and complicated digital marketing strategies.
 The landscape is ever-changing and new SEO tools or platforms are emerging all the time.
 Not to mention that every day, new businesses enter the digital marketplace.